-3. Southern California Edison Company shall "test drive" the Pacific Gas and Electric Company Transparency Proposal, as modified here and contained in Appendix C, concurrent with its 2022 Risk Assessment and Mitigation Phase filing, as discussed in this decision.

-4. The Safety and Operational Metrics contained in Appendix A are adopted for application to Pacific Gas and Electric Company for the purposes outlined in Decision 20-05-053.

-5. Pacific Gas and Electric Company (PG&E) shall report its Safety and Operational Metrics (SOMs) as follows.
-PG&E shall, on a semi-annual basis, serve and file its SOMs report in Rulemaking 20-07-013, any successor Safety Model Assessment Proceeding, and its most recent or current General Rate Case and Risk Assessment and Mitigation Phase proceedings starting March 31, 2022, with the report covering the previous 12 months.
-PG&E shall concurrently send a copy of its semi-annual SOMs reports to the Director of the Commission's Safety Policy Division and to RASA\Email@cpuc.ca.gov.
+- dependencies and outlines approximate timelines and deliverables needed to address prioritized items, with the aim of completing this work by December 31, 2021, unless the Assigned Administrative Law Judge authorizes a later date; - e.
+As data become available and experience is gained, and as feasible given other Rulemaking 20-07-013 priorities, discuss methods to move towards a possible framework for targets or thresholds for PG&E's Safety and Operational Metrics; and, - f.
+Begin work on priority elements identified in the Roadmap process ordered here. - 3.
+Southern California Edison Company (SCE) shall "test drive" the Pacific Gas and Electric Company Transparency Proposal, as modified here and contained in Appendix C, and shall serve the completed transparency documents to the SCE 2022 Risk Assessment and Mitigation Phase (RAMP) proceeding service list no later than 60 days from the date SCE files its 2022 RAMP report. - 4.
+The Safety and Operational Metrics contained in Appendix A are adopted for application to Pacific Gas and Electric Company for the purposes outlined in Decision 20-05-053. - 5.
+Pacific Gas and Electric Company (PG&E) shall report its Safety and Operational Metrics (SOMs) as follows.
+PG&E shall, on a semi-annual basis, serve and file its SOMs report in Rulemaking 20-07-013, any successor Safety Model Assessment Proceeding, and its most recent or current General Rate Case and Risk Assessment and Mitigation Phase proceedings starting March 31, 2022 and continuing annually at the end of September and March thereafter, with the March reports covering the 12 months of the previous calendar year (i.e., January through December) and the September reports providing data for January through June of the current year.
+PG&E shall concurrently send a copy of its semi-annual SOMs reports to the Director of the Commission's Safety Policy Division and to RASA_Email@cpuc.ca.gov.
 PG&E shall:

 - a.
 Report on each SOM, using data for the preceding12 months and providing all available historical data; - b.
-For each SOM, provide a proposed target for the year following the reporting period for each metric and a five-year target, with the proposed target represented as specific values, ranges of values, a rolling average, or another specified target value, except for SOM #3.1, for which PG&E can provide directional targets; - c.
-For each SOM, provide a narrative description of the rationale for selecting the target proposed and why a specific value, a range of values, a rolling average or another type of target is selected;
+For each SOM, provide a proposed target for the year following the reporting period for each metric and a five-year target, with the proposed target represented as specific values, ranges of values, a rolling average, or another specified target value, except for our final adopted SOM #s 1.3, 2.3, 3.1, 3.3, 3.5, and 3.6 for which PG&E may provide directional targets; - c.
+For each SOM, provide a narrative description of the rationale for selecting the target proposed and why a specific value, a range of values, a rolling average or another type of target is selected; - d.

-- d.
 For each SOM, provide a narrative description of progress towards the proposed annual and five-year targets; - e.
 For each SOM, provide a narrative description of any substantial deviation from prior trends based on quantitative and qualitative analysis, as applicable; - f.
 For each SOM, provide a brief description of current and future activities to meet the proposed targets; and, - g.
-Provide the Commission's Safety and Policy Division with a copy of any report filed more frequently than semiannually with the Commission that contains SOMs, at the same time the report is filed.

-6. Pacific Gas and Electric Company (PG&E) is authorized to, in this or a successor proceeding, serve and file a request to modify the semi-annual frequency of Safety and Operational Metrics adopted here five years from issuance of this decision; PG&E shall provide a rationale for this request if it does so.
+Provide the Commission's Safety and Policy Division with a copy of any report filed more frequently than semiannually with the Commission that contains SOMs, at the same time the report is filed. - 6.
+Pacific Gas and Electric Company (PG&E) is authorized to, in this or a successor proceeding, serve and file a request to modify the semi-annual frequency of Safety and Operational Metrics reporting adopted here after five years from issuance of this decision; PG&E shall provide a rationale for this request if it does so.